 The goddess’ arms are coiled around on its surface as if embracing the equipper.
 Contrary to her fickle favor.

-In that case, Lautrec has every reason to be in Irithyll when Sulyvahn takes power, his continued presence throughout the ages only highlighting the depths of his single-minded obsession — Fina is presumably dead by this point.
+In that case, Lautrec has every reason to be in Irithyll when Sulyvahn takes power, his continued presence throughout the ages highlighting the depths of his single-minded obsession — Fina is presumably dead by this point.
 Some have posited that the knight was eaten by the Pontiff’s beast, but it is more likely that he was the beast.
 Killing the enemy adds Lautrec’s armor to the shrine handmaid’s wares, the same as many other slain foes’ belongings.
-This suggests that the beast is the actual owner of the armor rather than just digesting it.
+In other words, the beast is more liable to be the actual owner of the armor rather than just digesting it.
 Sulyvahn used the lovestruck fool’s delusions to make him take a black eye on one of Irithyll’s foreign campaigns, perhaps the recent conflict with the chaos demons.
 Lautrec was convinced that his goddess would one day continue their romance.
-One must wonder if his faith would remain resolute following his horrid transformation, had he not also succumbed to total madness.
-Another tragic victim of Fina’s fateful beauty right to the end.
+One might wonder if his faith remained resolute following his horrid transformation had he not also succumbed to total madness.
+Another tragic victim of Fina’s fateful beauty, right to the end.